Seirdy/seirdy.one/content/posts/mdn-ai-help-and-lucid-lies.md

 {{< /quotecaption >}}
 {{</quotation>}}

 Current LLMs can't critically examine training data and its biases.
 For humans, such critical analysis is often difficult; for machines, it's **currently impossible.** Until we make such a breakthrough, LLMs can never be remotely honest.
 Nobody should consider deploying an LLM to perform a role that demands significant accountability.
-Answering questions honestly and accurately demands accountability for dishonest and inaccurate answers, so this responsibility shouldn't be delegated to an LLM.
+Answering questions honestly and accurately demands accountability for dishonest and inaccurate answers, so this responsibility shouldn't fall to LLM.
 To market an LLM as capable of answering questions reflects dishonesty or ignorance; neither inspires trust.
 Hallucinations are one thing, but miscategorizing facts due to an inability to critically analyze biases and topic relations in training data is something that no amount of reinforcement learning will fix.
 These are lucid lies.

 This article on AI focused on the inherent untrustworthiness of LLMs.
 Stay tuned for a follow-up article about AI that focuses on data-scraping and the theory of labor.
 It'll examine what makes many forms of generative AI ethically problematic, and the constraints employed by more ethical forms.
 I'll edit this paragraph with a link to the follow-up post when it's ready.